kcat/alure/README.md

 up-to-date binaries for all of the optional and required dependencies above (so you don't need to build each from scratch).

-follow the MSYS2 installation guide and then look for each dependency on MSYS2 package repo and `pacman -S [packagename]` each package to acquire all dependencies.
+Follow the MSYS2 installation guide and then look for each dependency on MSYS2 package repo and `pacman -S [packagename]` each package to acquire all dependencies.

 After acquiring all dependencies, you will need to make sure that the includes, libraries, and binaries for each file